Early access — Free for Everyone

 What changes compared with the usual workarounds.

-Capability Email / Slack Shared drive Static hosting publishwith.ai
+Outcome Email / Slack Shared drive Static hosting publishwith.ai

-Agent publishes directly - - - Yes
+AI publishes directly - - - Yes

-Per-app access control - Basic - Yes
+Per-report access control - Limited - Yes

-Database-backed pages - - - Yes
+Data-backed dashboards - - - Yes

-Audit trail - Limited - Yes
+Version and access history - Limited - Yes

-Open Beta — All features free until launch
+Early access — All features free until launch

 Simple, transparent pricing